 - Experience in community service, club activities, any offices held, dog activities, presentations, etc.

-The State 4-H Dog Camp is a weekend event held in May at 4-H Camp Farley in Mashpee, Massachusetts.
+The State 4-H Dog Camp is a weekend event, generally held in May.
 This event gives youth the opportunity to take their dogs to camp to improve on their handling, grooming and obedience skills plus have a fun time at camp.

-A State 4-H Dog Show is held in the month of May.
+A State 4-H Dog Show is generally held in the month of June.
 This is a great opportunity for members to meet other 4-H dog enthusiasts from across the state and prepare for the Eastern States Exposition 4-H Dog Show in September in West Springfield, Massachusetts.

 It is recommended that club members or their families own a dog, although it not a requirement.

 If you are interested in becoming a 4-H Dog Club Leader or if you would like to join an existing club, please contact one of our dog program coordinator listed below or your local 4-H Educator.

 Dog Shows and Camps